markterweele/windows-itpro-docs/windows/deployment/do/delivery-optimization-proxy.md

 Or, if you use Group Policy, you can apply proxy settings to all users of the same device by enabling the **Computer Configuration\ Administrative Templates\ Windows Components\ Internet Explorer\ Make proxy settings per-machine (rather than per-user)** policy.

-This policy is meant to ensure that proxy settings apply uniformly to the same computer and do not vary from user to user, so if you enable this policy, users cannot set user-specific proxy settings.
+This policy is meant to ensure that proxy settings apply uniformly to the same computer and don't vary from user to user, so if you enable this policy, users can't set user-specific proxy settings.
 They must use the zones created for all users of the computer.
-If you disable this policy or do not configure it, users of the same computer can establish their own proxy settings.
+If you disable this policy or don't configure it, users of the same computer can establish their own proxy settings.

 ## Using a proxy with Microsoft Connected Cache